 Parental Employment Support Fund

 The Parental Employment Support Fund (PESF) provides employability support for parents both in and out of work, helping to tackle in-work poverty.
-In Edinburgh, this consists of eight projects delivered by multiple organisations as outlined below.
+In Edinburgh, this consists of four projects delivered by multiple organisations as outlined below.

-Access to Industry – Access DDI
+Access to Industry – Access Data

 Access Data will work with a cohort of Edinburgh parents who have an interest in training or re-training for jobs in the data sector.
-They will be unemployed or experiencing in-work poverty (and for whom access to re-training will enable a step up or a career change).

 Access to Industry – Access Progress

 Access to Industry (AI) will deliver an employability service to unemployed parents across the city of Edinburgh.
 Access Progress will employ caseworkers to engage with parents who are unemployed and meet PESF eligibility criteria.